 Start with an outline: Start with just a skeleton of what you want to say.
 This means having a few lines for your intro and why people should care about your topic, as well as outlining the main points or sub-headers you’re going to use throughout the post.
 Read through this.
 Does it make sense?
 Does your outline quickly answer What, Why, How and Where?

 Add the meat: These are the details, the statistics, quotes, images, or case studies.
 If you’re making claims in your post you need to back it up.
-Use Google to find statistics around your topic.
+Use Google to find statistics around your topic (like these blogging statistics).
 And when you link out to studies or references, these are great people to reach out to later on when you’re distributing your content.
 (You can set up a Google Alert for regular updates on these topics too).

 One-up the competition: At this point you’ve got a good post, but not a great one.
 Take the next step and see what the competition is doing.
 What’s the #1 result for your topic and how can you make yours better?
 Can you go more in-depth?
 Add more images or resources?

 Write a great headline: The last, and almost most important part is learning how to write a headline for your blog posts.
 You only click on things that catch your eye when you’re scrolling through social media, and your audience is the same.
 Check out my guide that walks through 26 blog headline writing tips to perfecting your titles.

 Add an effective featured image: People love images and adding a featured image before the post has been shown to give you 18% more clicks, 89% more favorites, and 150% more retweets on Twitter alone.
 Check out sites like Unsplash for better-than-stock photos and then use a tool like Canva to add extra elements like text or icons.